group-nn-at-icmab-csic/WorMe/README.md

 ![WorMe icon](Length_determination/Images_resources/Logo_WorMe.png)

 It can be used in machines with Linux, Windows and macOS.
-For detailed documentation with the User Manual please check out the "[documentation](documentation/)" folder.
+For detailed documentation please check out the [User Manual](documentation/worme_manual.md).

 ## Citation